grski/knowledge/python/pyenv-poetry-rascals.md

 If your project is simple enough or you do not want to be bother will all of the previous things you can use pip-tools to pin your dependencies and all that.

+## Rye
+New kind on the block by the authors of Ruff.
+Cool stuff.
+Go check it out! it's like poetry with less fat more muscle.